camunda/camunda-platform-helm/CONTRIBUTING.md

 #### Test License Headers

 Make sure that new go tests contain the apache license headers, otherwise the CI license check will fail.
 For adding and checking the license we use [addlicense](https://github.com/google/addlicense).
-In order to install it locally, simply run `make installLicense`.
-Afterwards you can run `make addlicense` to add the missing license header to a new go file.
+In order to install it locally, simply run `make go.addlicense-install`.
+Afterwards you can run `make go.addlicense-run` to add the missing license header to a new go file.

 #### OpenShift